Modern Day Swords October 6

 Eleazar was the second man in King David’s trilogy of the three mighty men.
-King David was a mighty leader, he believed God could do anything.
+King David was a powerful leader, and he believed God could do anything.
 David was renowned for his great exploits.
 He killed a Bear and Lion with his hands and Goliath with a slingshot.

-Great leaders aspire others to achieve great things.
+Great leaders aspire people to achieve great things.
 Our founders of this nation believed they could do great things.
 They believed they could obtain Liberty from a monarchy.

-Then twenty plus years later my mother sent me my great grandmother’s bible from the 1800s, I was sitting at this desk and Judy came into my office and said, “The bible your mother sent you, came today.”
-When she handed it to me across my desk, I had a repeat vision, the bible suddenly turned into a rusty sword.
+Then twenty-plus years later, my mother sent me my great grandmother’s bible from the 1800s, I was sitting at this desk, and Judy came into my office and said, “The bible your mother sent you came today.”
+When she handed it to me across my desk, I had a repeat vision, and the bible suddenly turned into a rusty sword.
 I can’t explain my emotions at the moment, but I was shocked.

-Some of her life she lived out of a wagon, even living alone in the great prairies.
-Like Eleazar clutching his sword, when the battle was done, he could not release the sword from his hand, and she carried her old King James all her life.
+She lived out of a wagon for some of her life, even living alone in the great prairies.
+Like Eleazar clutching his sword, he could not release the sword from his hand, and she carried her old King James all her life.